Introduction

 Detailed Installation Steps

-- Install SFDX CLI: Run the command
+- Install Salesforce CLI: Run the following command to install the CLI globally:

-npm update sfdx-cli --global
+npm update @salesforce/cli --global

 Notes and Best Practices